 Service Dogs Trained At The Doghouse

-The ADA defines a service dog as being individually trained to perform tasks for their owner’s disability.
+The ADA defines a service dog as being individually trained to perform tasks for its owner’s disability.
 The tasks directly correlate to the disability.
 The Doghouse is very selective on the dogs we take that will be future Service Dogs.
 Our foundation in Service Dog Training began with training Hearing Ear Dogs for the Deaf.
 I went to school for sign-language interpreting, and it was there I found my calling to be a dog trainer.
 I had the opportunity to volunteer and do translating for dog trainers communicating with deaf and hard of hearing clients.
 The language of dog training itself was what ignited my passion for opening up my dog training business.
-I will always have an obligation to help train Service Dogs for the Hearing Impaired because that is what ignited The Doghouse.
+I will always have an obligation to help train Service Dogs for the Hearing Impaired because that ignited The Doghouse.

 Hearing Dogs are required to alert their owners to sounds such as oven timers, smoke alarms, doorbells, cell phones, or alarm clocks.
 They make physical contact, sometimes nudging or pawing to get their owner’s attention and lead them to the sound source.